 The why is so much more important than the what, as people want to work and interact with people who believe what they believe.

 When you create content think about your why and how you can write emotionally and resonate with an audience.
 Win hearts and minds.

 This is commonly known as the ‘me too’ effect – the theory that people adopt the beliefs or actions of a group of people they like or trust.
 In fact, Neilson reports that the most meaningful form of advertising is recommendations from friends and family: 83% of consumers in 60 countries say they trust these recommendations over any other form of advertising.

 Another Cialdini concept from the book Influence – The Psychology of Persuasion is ‘scarcity’ – a clever marketing tactic.
 It focuses on the concept that people want what they can’t have or what is very rare.
-And rarity means value.
+Rarity means value.

-Now I’m not saying you necessarily have to make something unavailable to make it desirable, but you could test this theory by making a few of your services or products available on certain days or times or to specific audiences (Instagram exclusive etc) or tell people that you have limited stock and to get in quick.
+Now I’m not saying you necessarily have to make something unavailable to make it desirable, but you could test this theory by making a few of your services or products available on certain days or times or to specific audiences (Instagram exclusive for example) or highlight when you have limited stock and advise customers to get in quick.

 5. To have and to hold